ivonunes/plumekit/docs/middleware.md

 }
 ```

+### Short-circuiting

-To short-circuit, return a response without calling `next`:
+Sometimes a middleware should answer the request itself, for example to reject an unauthenticated caller.
+Return a response without calling `next`:

 ```swift
 app.use { request, next in